mmMike/marko-editor/readme.md

 If you want to use it anyway, these are some of the issues to look out for:

-* Sometimes crash when moving the mouse over the settings menu.
-Currently not sure, if this might be a GTK issue.

 * The undo/redo stack currently doesn't know about the formatting.

 * The formatting works currently only on existing text and not directly while typing.